Appendix D: Frequent Questions about the State School Environmental Health Guidelines

 Why are issues such as near-roadway pollution, traffic flow on school grounds, vapor intrusion, nutrition and food handling, or chemicals in building structures not covered in the EH Guidelines?

 The guidelines focus primarily on the indoor environment and address environmental health impacts with respect to school facilities as outlined by the Energy Independence and Security Act of 2007.
-Information on steps that schools and school districts can take to address additional children's health risks can be found on EPA's Healthy School Environments website.
+Information on steps that schools and school districts can take to address additional children's health risks can be found on EPA's Healthy School, Healthy Kids website.

 How can the EH Guidelines help schools and school districts that have already adopted EPA's Indoor Air Quality (IAQ) Tools for School Program or a Coordinated School Health Strategy?